 I am a contract solutions architect with special focus the Microsoft .NET/Azure – think of me as a cross between a CTO and a senior programmer.
-I’m a good choice if you have a project that is failing, or want to get a good design for your next project.
-In the Microsoft area I know my stuff – I was picked to write a book called Entity Framework Core in Action by Manning Publications .
+I’m a good choice if you have a project that is not performing well, or want to get a good design for your next project.
+In the Microsoft area I know my stuff – I was picked to write a book called Entity Framework Core in Action by Manning Publications.

-I have designed and build several web applications, all with me as the lead developer – a lot of my time is spent programming.
-But because of my background in senior management I combine a business-focused approach with excellent technical skills.
+I have designed and build many web applications, all with me as the lead developer, and I have performance tuned other applications.
+A lot of my time is spent programming, but because of my background in senior management I combine a business-focused approach with excellent technical skills.
 So, if you want someone who will focus on the business needs first and then translate those into sensible, deliverable software systems then we should talk.

 I am based in the UK and I am available for short-term contracts in the UK and/or working remotely.